leandrocp/leandrocp.com.br/_posts/2018-05-17-elixir-quick-reference-for-debugging-techniques.md

 [1, 2, 3]
 ```

-[IO.inspect/2](https://hexdocs.pm/elixir/IO.html#inspect/2)can also be used inside pipelines because [it returns the item passed to be inspected](https://github.com/elixir-lang/elixir/blob/v1.6.5/lib/elixir/lib/io.ex#L311).
-And the tip here is to use the option label:to output a string identifying each inspect:
+[IO.inspect/2](https://hexdocs.pm/elixir/IO.html#inspect/2) can also be used inside pipelines because [it returns the item passed to be inspected](https://github.com/elixir-lang/elixir/blob/v1.6.5/lib/elixir/lib/io.ex#L311).
+And the tip here is to use the option `label:` to output a string identifying each inspect:

 ```elixir
 [1, 2, 3]